Text version of this lessonExpand

 What teams get wrong most often

-- Many teams have a “holiday calendar,” but they do not assign real owners, priority SKUs, or launch gates, so execution still depends on last-minute rescue work.
+- Many teams have a holiday calendar, but they do not assign real responsible people, priority SKUs, or launch gates, so execution still depends on last-minute rescue work.

 - Another common problem is warming ads and content while inventory, support, shipping, and return handling are still unprepared.